 It relied on central trackers to record the location/availability of files and to coordinate users.
 Uniquely, the design allowed for new networks to be created.

 Torrenting 101 – A Recap of What is Torrenting

-All things considered, torrenting is not just about the importance of anonymity while downloading the trending episodes of your favorite sitcom.
+All things considered, torrenting is about much more than anonymously downloading the latest episode of your favorite sitcom.

-Nothing is worse than falling behind, so if you’re interested in the actual trends and needs more info about the most advanced privacy technologies check our feed.
+If you’re interested in the latest trends and would like more information about the most advanced privacy technologies, check our feed.